Pierre-Gilles de Gennes: Personal life

 He also has four children with physicist Françoise Brochard-Wyart (born in 1944) who was one of his former doctoral students and then colleague and co-author.
 The children are: Claire Wyart (born 16 February 1977), Matthieu Wyart (born 24 May 1978), Olivier Wyart (born 3 August 1984) and Marc de Gennes (born 16 January 1991).

 Professors John Goodby and George Gray noted in an obituary: "Pierre was a man of great charm and humour, capable of making others believe they, too, were wise.
 We will remember him as an inspirational lecturer and teacher, an authority on Shakespeare, an expert skier who attended conference lectures appropriately attired with skis to hand, and, robed in red, at the Bordeaux liquid crystal conference in 1978, took great delight in being inaugurated as a Vignoble de St Émilion."

 In 2003 he was one of 22 Nobel Laureates who signed the Humanist Manifesto.

 On 22 May 2007, his death was made public as official messages and tributes poured in.

-On nuclear fusion he was quoted as saying, "We say that we will put the Sun into a box.
-The idea is pretty.
-The problem is, we don't know how to make the box."